-We offer five functional service offerings, which are supported by continued investment and innovation, that drive our capacity to meet market demand today and into the future.
-We provide a range of technological capabilities that have had an enduring impact for our clients, our people, and the communities where we live and work.
+We offer five functional service offerings supported by continued investment and innovation that drive our capacity to meet market demand today and into the future.
+We provide a range of technical capabilities that have had an enduring impact for our clients, our people, and the communities where we live and work.